Codecademy/docs/content/javascript/concepts/promise/terms/all/all.md

   - 'paths/full-stack-engineer-career-path'
 ---

-The `.all()` method returns a new Promise that can be accessed as an array of resolved values of fulfilled promises.
-It takes an iterable object, such as an `Array`, that contains one or more promise objects.
-This is ideal when working with promises that depend on one another's completion.
+The `.all()` method returns a new Promise that can be accessed as an array of resolved values (fulfilled promises).
+It accepts an iterable object, such as an `Array`, and contains one or more promise objects.
+This is ideal when working with promises that depend on the completion of another promise.

 ## Syntax